How to sow a new lawn

 Gro-Sure has a wide range of lawn seed for all your lawn’s needs, including shady conditions, hard-wearing, fine lawns or fast-establishing.
 Plus, our seeds have a bird deterrent coating to maximise your success.

-For best results, sow in the spring from March to May, or in early autumn, from mid-September to mid-October, depending on weather conditions.
+Depending on weather conditions, sow in the spring from April to May, or in early autumn, from mid-September to mid-October.

 Below is a step by step guide, or alternatively, watch our video guide.

 Clear the area

 Good soil preparation is key for establishing a new lawn.